 This is our fifth Determination of the maximum level of airport charges for Dublin Airport.
-It is the first Determination made since the 2017 National Policy Statement on Airport Charges Regulation.
-This Determination applies to airport charges for the years 2020-2024 inclusive.
+It is the first

-As during previous determinations, there has been a significant level of consultation and information exchange between the Commission, Dublin Airport, airlines and various stakeholders in arriving at this decision.
+Determination made since the 2017 National Policy Statement on Airport Charges Regulation.
+This exchange between the Commission, Dublin Airport, airlines and various stakeholders in arriving at this decision.
 This time, we added new voices to the process by engaging directly with passenger representatives through the newly formed Passenger Advisory Group.